hl395/steer-prediction/README.md

 ![alt text][hist]

 ## Data Augmentation
-* **Image Flipping**: In track 1, most of the turns are left turns, so I flipped images and angles (model.py line 19).
+* **Image Flipping**: In track 1, most of the turns are left turns, so I flipped images and angles.
 As a result, the network would learn both left and right turns properly.
 Here is an image that has then been flipped:

 ![alt text][flip]